Towards Unsupervised Domain Adaptation via Domain-Transformer

-\textbf{Scatter Analysis}.
 DoT learns transferable features by capturing sample correspondence, rather than explicitly modeling domain discrepancy.
-To further verify that DoT also brings domain alignment, we measure four kinds of distances between the transformed source domain and target domain in the training process, i.e., within-class scatter, between-class scatter, SrcMean-to-TarMean and $\mathcal{W}_2$-distance.
-Within-class scatter denotes the mean Euclidean distance between all samples and their corresponding class center.
-Between-class scatter computes the mean Euclidean distance between all class centers and the domain center, which is the average over samples from the transformed source domain and target domain.
-SrcMean-to-TarMean is the mean Euclidean distance between the source class centers and the target class centers. $\mathcal{W}_2$-distance is the 2-Wasserstein distance in the feature space.
+To verify the domain alignment brought by DoT, we measure four distances between the target and transformed source domains in the training process: within-class scatter, between-class scatter, SrcMean-to-TarMean, and $\mathcal{W}_2$-distance.
+Within-class scatter is the mean Euclidean distance between all samples and their corresponding class center.
+Between-class scatter computes the mean Euclidean distance between all class centers and the domain center, which is the average over samples from the target and transformed source domains.
+SrcMean-to-TarMean is the mean Euclidean distance between the source and target class centers. $\mathcal{W}_2$-distance is the 2-Wasserstein distance between the target and transformed source domains.

-Figure~\ref{fig:dist} shows the four distances on ImageCLEF-DA task \textbf{I}$\rightarrow$\textbf{C} and VisDA-2017 task \textbf{S}$\rightarrow$\textbf{R}, respectively.
-In Figure~\ref{fig:sw_dist_i2c}, we can observe that the target domain has a much larger within-class scatter than the transformed source domain at first, and then reduces to 0, which suggests that DoT brings intra-class compactness.
-The between-class scatter of the target domain in Figure~\ref{fig:sb_dist_i2c} is firstly much lower than that of the labeled transformed source domain, and then stabilizes at a high-level along with the training process, indicating that DoT achieves a large inter-class separability.
-The decreasing SrcMean-to-TarMean distance in Figure~\ref{fig:center_dist_i2c} verifies that the local semantic consistency of DoT enhances the class-wise domain alignment.
-The gradually decreasing $\mathcal{W}_2$-distance in Figure~\ref{fig:w2_dist_i2c} demonstrates that DoT minimizes the generalization upper bound with the empirical Wasserstein distance.
-Similar curves are shown in Figure~\ref{fig:sw_dist_s2r}-\subref{fig:w2_dist_s2r} on the S$\rightarrow$R task.
-Generally speaking, all these results indicate that DoT successfully learns the local semantic consistency with domain-level attention mechanism.
+Fig.~\ref{fig:dist} shows the four distances on ImageCLEF and VisDA-2017.
+In Fig.~\ref{fig:dist}(a), we can observe that the target domain has a much larger within-class scatter than the transformed source domain at first, and then reduces to 0, which suggests that DoT brings intra-class compactness.
+The between-class scatter of the target domain in Fig.~\ref{fig:dist}(b) is firstly much lower than that of the labeled transformed source domain, and then stabilizes at a high-level along with the training process, indicating that DoT achieves a large inter-class separability.
+The decreasing SrcMean-to-TarMean distance in Fig.~\ref{fig:dist}(c) verifies that DoT can enhance the class-wise domain alignment via locality consistency.
+The gradually decreasing $\mathcal{W}_2$-distance in Fig.~\ref{fig:dist}(d) demonstrates that DoT minimizes the generalization upper bound with the empirical Wasserstein distance.
+Similar curves are shown in Fig.~\ref{fig:dist}(e)-(h) on the S$\rightarrow$R task.
+Generally speaking, all these results indicate that DoT successfully learns locality consistency with the domain-level attention mechanism.